openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

    haproxy_ssl_all_vips: true

-Run all playbooks to configure haproxy and openstack services.
+Run all playbooks to configure HAProxy and OpenStack services.

-When enabled haproxy will use the same TLS certificate on all interfaces (internal and external).
-It is not currently possible in OpenStack-Ansible to use different self-signed or user-provided TLS certificates on different haproxy interfaces.
+When enabled HAProxy will use the same TLS certificate on all interfaces (internal and external).
+It is not currently possible in OpenStack-Ansible to use different self-signed or user-provided TLS certificates on different HAProxy interfaces.

 The only way to use a different TLS certificates on the internal and external VIP is to use certbot.

-Enabling TLS on the internal VIP for existing deployments will cause some downtime, this is because haproxy only listens on a single well known port for each OpenStack service and OpenStack services are configured to use http or https.
-This means once haproxy is updated to only accept HTTPS connections, the OpenStack services will stop working until they are updated to use HTTPS.
+Enabling TLS on the internal VIP for existing deployments will cause some downtime, this is because HAProxy only listens on a single well known port for each OpenStack service and OpenStack services are configured to use http or https.
+This means once HAProxy is updated to only accept HTTPS connections, the OpenStack services will stop working until they are updated to use HTTPS.

 To avoid downtime, it is recommended to enable ``openstack_service_accept_both_protocols`` until all services are configured correctly.
-It allows haproxy frontends to listen on both HTTP and HTTPS.
+It allows HAProxy frontends to listen on both HTTP and HTTPS.

-TLS for Haproxy Backends
+TLS for HAProxy Backends
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Communication between haproxy and service backends can be encrypted.
+Communication between HAProxy and service backends can be encrypted.
 Currently
 it is disabled by default.
 It can be enabled for all services by setting the
 following variable: